Title and statement of responsibility area

 Numbering within publisher's series

 Name of creator

 Lewis Jarrette Poteet was born in Watonga, OK, on June 21, 1940.
 His father, Henry T. Poteet (1911-2003) was a Nazarene pastor, his mother’s maiden name was Ruby Frances Dallas.
 The Poteet family moved to South Africa, for missionary work, between 1946 and 1952, in Bremersdorp Nazarene Mission Station, in Swaziland.
 In 1949, the Nazarenes sent the family to Kliptown, a suburb of Johannesburg, to build a church.
 The Poteet returned to the United States in 1952.
-Lewis was the oldest of a family of three boys.
-His brother Stephen (Steve) who died in a motorcycle accident on June 7, 1967 and Jim, the youngest, who was born in South Africa.
+Lewis was the oldest of a family of four boys.
+His brother Stephen (Steve) - who died in a motorcycle accident on June 7, 1967 – was born in Watonga and his two youngest brothers, Jim and Dewey, were born in South Africa.
 He married in 1963 and had two sons, Morgan and Aaron.

 Lewis J. Poteet attended the Bethany Nazarene College (now Southern Nazarene University), Bethany, Oklahoma, from 1957 to 1961 (BA).
 He then attended University of Oklahoma, in 1961-1962 (MA in English) where he was also a teaching assistant.
 He then joined the University of Minnesota where he taught in 1962-1964.
 He became Assistant Director, Freshman English, in 1964-1966.